Warning: Super long post.

 One Degree Sprouted Oat Cereals: Not many stores here carry One Degree products.
 They make the only cereal I’ve seen that is vegan and made from sprouted ingredients.

 There are tons of oats at Whole Foods, just like any other store, so I’ll go through this section briefly.
 Just about every oat product is vegan.
 You’ll find them mostly in a single aisle.

 Bulk granolas: All Whole Foods that I’ve been to have a great bulk section.
 Besides nuts and grains, you’ll also find various granolas.
 Not all are vegan, but some are, just check the label.

-Hemp Hearts: Hemp is one of the best vegan omega 3 sources, and also good for protein.
+Hemp Hearts: Hemp is one of the best vegan omega 3 sources, vegan sources of calcium, and also good for protein.
 Hemp Hearts are just unshelled hemp seeds that you can add to salads, toast, etc. You can find them at Whole Foods, but they’re much cheaper at Costco if you have one of those nearby.